epage/epage.github.io/blog/blog/clap4.md

 <a id="fixing-parsing-for-hyphenated-values"></a>
 ### Fixing Parsing for Hyphenated Values

-clao supports parsing values that look like flags, whether they are numbers or flags to forward to another command.
+clap supports parsing values that look like flags, whether they are numbers or flags to forward to another command.
 This initially applied to all arguments in a `Command` with `AppSettings::AllowLeadingHyphen`.
 A more `Command`-wide specialization was added with `AppSettings::AllowNegativeNumbers`.
 Then we got an argument-specific